eesmer/CyberSecurity-Glossary/cia-triad.md

 - Secure transmission protocols (VPN, HTTPS)

 ## Integrity
-Integrity refers to the accuracy and consistency of data.
+Integrity refers to the accuracy and consistency of data.<br>
 The goal is to prevent data from being changed, corrupted, or tampered with without proper authorization.